Retr0Kebab/PROJET-ROVER-RUN-V2/README.md

 #include "tree.h"

-// Main function: Entry point of the program. int main() {
+int main() {
     // Step 1: Create a map object from a file.
     // The file "../maps/training.map" is expected to contain the map's details.